 Glass: Despite the advanced air wash system provided, the glass will still need cleaning from time to time depending on the fuel quality and burning rates used.
 Never clean glass when the stove is hot.
 Always use stove glass cleaner or ceramic hob cleaner, which is available from your stove retailer.
 Apply the cleaner to a cloth and then the glass, NOTE do not apply excessively.
-PREVENT any run off which could soak into the rope seals, soot contains acidic particles that can cause corrosive damage to glass.
+PREVENT any run off which could soak into the rope seals, soot contains acidic particles that can cause corrosive damage to the colour print on the glass.
 Glass is not covered under warranty.